Rob-McKay/CameraControl/README.md

 # CameraControl
 Canon Camera Controls (command line)

-This code requires the Canon EOS Digital SDK (EDSDK) version 13.13.0 which is available from Canon (Europe).
+This code uses the Canon EOS Digital SDK (EDSDK) version 13.13.0 as a git submodule.
+This git submodule is the EOS SDK from Canon (Europe) put into git.